vyhuynh8/Calculator/README.md

 # CSCI 1302 - Calculator Project (cs1302-calculator)

-_This project is due Friday, 2015-11-20 @ 11:55 PM EST._
+_This project is due Sunday, 2015-04-24 @ 11:55 PM EST._

-Skeleton code for the Calculator project assigned to the students in the Fall 2015 CSCI 1302 classes at the University of Georgia. **Please read the entirety of this file before beginning your project.**
+Skeleton code for the Calculator project assigned to the students in the Spring 2016 CSCI 1302 classes at the University of Georgia. **Please read the entirety of this file before beginning your project.**

 ## Academic Honesty